IFR Flying in Europe

 My tactic (flying an aircraft with a TKS de-iced prop but no other anti-ice equipment) is to scrap any flight where the forecast or actual 0C level lies below the en-route MSA - unless there is clear information on cloud tops which enables the flight to be done VMC on top.
 This procedure does prevent many flights in the winter where the cloud layer is several thousand feet thick and the bases are below the MSA - that is just the price one pays for not having a turbocharged aircraft with all-over de-icing.
 This takes one back to the question of how to find out the thickness of the layer - see "Cloud Tops" above.

 A huge amount has been written on the practical aspects of icing.
 Here is an online NASA course on it.
-This site, under "flight hazards", offers what looks a useful icing chart.
 Some useful snippets: Icing is unlikely in stratified cloud below -15C i.e. about 7000ft above the 0C level.
-In cumulus cloud it can happen down to -25C or lower.
+In cumulus cloud it can happen down to -25C or even lower.
 The areas where icing takes place are relatively small in vertical extent so a 2000ft climb or descent is likely to stop further accumulation even if the OAT remains below 0C.
 If you are in rain and the OAT is showing +1C then watch the OAT carefully; the most likely exit will be a descent as the ice buildup from freezing rain will be rapid and there better not be any terrain down there...
 Freezing rain: there is an alternative argument for freezing rain: it must be coming down from a warmer layer above, so climbing should help.
 A NASA article on freezing rain is here (local copy) and from the data in there (freezing rain layers can be up to 12000ft thick) it's clear that the best thing is a rapid 180 degree turn and get out of there.
-Another freezing rain article is here (local copy) and this confirms the aforementioned NASA information: freezing rain is not to be played with and one has to get out fast.
+Another freezing rain article is here and this confirms the aforementioned NASA information: freezing rain is not to be played with and one has to get out fast.
 Speed helps: due to aerodynamic airframe heating: (the following is at 5000ft and 0C, approx mach heating figures) 0.5C at 100kt IAS, 3.3C at 150kt IAS, 6C at 200kt IAS, and it's pretty obvious that a jet doing 300kt IAS will almost never ice up because its airframe will be 14C above the static air temperature (SAT).
 The extent to which piston GA can benefit from this is very limited, due to the low speeds, and the need to fly below Va in IMC/turbulence.
 I religiously use the TKS prop de-ice whenever in IMC below +1C.

 I've often picked up a few mm of rime ice and my view is that rime ice is nothing to be afraid of provided one has escape options; usually a descent below the 0C level once it gets beyond several millimetres in thickness.
 Some aerofoils do not like ice at all, however.